Secretin receptor

 The secretin receptor is a protein that in humans is encoded by the SCTR gene.
 This protein is a G protein-coupled receptor which binds secretin and is the leading member (i.e., first cloned) of the secretin receptor family, also called class B GPCR subfamily.
+SCTR belongs to the glucagon-VIP-secretin receptor family; its locus is 2q14.2.

 Interactions

 The secretin receptor has been shown to interact with pituitary adenylate cyclase activating peptide.